 SEDR 418.
-Literacy in the Middle and Secondary School (3) the significance of literacy as it relates to all content areas.
+Literacy in the Middle and Secondary School (3) The significance of literacy as it relates to all content areas.
 The focus is on strategies for making any text material more accessible to the student, and attention is given to matching the learner and the learning.
-Prerequisites: SEDS 440, SEDS 441 or SEDS 442 and admission to the professional program.
-Corequisite: SEDS 450.
+Prerequisites: Admission to the professional program.
+Corequisite: SEDS 440, SEDS 441 or 442, SEDS 443, SEDS 444; for candidates in physical education, SPED 312 or SPED 405.